tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

+Welcome students to the last day of the time series unit!
 In this section, you will give a broad overview of today's class.

-Welcome students to the last day of the time series unit, and briefly summarize key concepts from the previous days:
+Briefly summarize key concepts from the previous days:

 * Auto-correlation is an important feature of many time series datasets.